Samuel-Brzozowski/Samuel-Brzozowski/README.md

 ## Hi there 👋

+I’m a Cybersecurity student at Texas A&M–San Antonio (Class of 2027), building hands-on experience through labs and virtual environments.
+I’ve worked with Linux-based tools and commands, explored penetration testing tools like Metasploit and Burp Suite, and created secure network simulations in Cisco Packet Tracer.
+I’ve also used Python to build simple security-focused applications and scripts.

+In High school, I was in a computer class where we were learning all the ins and outs of computer hardware, and even building them and fixing them.
+I actually was repairing some of the school’s computers!
+But most of the students were… slackers.
+Hardly any of them did anything in the class.
+But I didn’t slack off.
+I worked all day, every class, even skipping some classes to work on THAT ONE!
+I put ALL MY WORK into it, and was only one of THREE students IN THE ENTIRE SCHOOL to get nominated to try to take the CompTIA test… AND I WON!
+I actually PASSED the CompTIA A+ exam and now am a certified CompTIA A+ computer technician!
+WOO HOO!

+In college, I was the absolute pro at programming.
+Quickly picking up on languages I never knew before, like Powershell and Bash.
+I was able to create the same applications in python in Bash and Powershell, like file analyzing and CVE analyzing, and downloading websites, scanning websites and IPs.
+Also hashing algorithms.
+My favorite will always be python, but I CAN use others!

+The last thing I did was Databases MySQL.
+I created a database, organized it, created users and roles on the database, encrypted information on the database, hashed passwords, and did input validation to prevent SQL injection.
+It was quite a lot and the language was complicated, but I eventually got it!

 <!--
 **Samuel-Brzozowski/Samuel-Brzozowski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.